jonsimonsen/Casimo/README.md

 Minor issues: <br />
   -Improved the algorithm that determines the winner from v0.1 by using a global constant. <br />

+v0.3: <br />
+  -Finished implementing the functionality for sorting and categorising hands. <br />
+  -All global constants for dealers/cards are now found in config.py (Planning to move stuff here from the other classes too). <br />
+  -Functionality for testing/dealing specific hands are implemented.
+Not intended for use by unsophisticated users. <br />

+Minor issues: <br />
+  -Should improve message passing between some of the functions. <br />
+  -Does not identify drawing hands yet.
+Some hands could belong in several categories (pair with draw, straight draw and flush draw etc.). <br />